Richard Saltonstall: Early life

 Saltonstall was admitted as a pensioner at Clare College in 1603 and, fifteen years later, was knighted on 23 November 1618.
 He served as justice of the peace in the West Riding of Yorkshire in 1625–1626 and was Lord of the Manor at Ledsham.

 Massachusetts Bay Colony

 Sir Richard became involved with the Massachusetts Bay Company in 1629, signing the original charter of Massachusetts, and was named to the emigrant committee and appointed first assistant to Governor John Winthrop.
 After the death of his first wife, he sold his land in England and set sail for New England with his family.
-They boarded the Arbella on 26 August 1629 at Yarmouth, off of the southern coast of England, with the Winthrop company and arrived in Salem, Massachusetts on 12 June 1630.
+They boarded the Arbella in April 1630 at Yarmouth, off of the southern coast of England, with the Winthrop company and arrived in Salem, Massachusetts on 12 June 1630.

 Saltonstall Plantation

 Shortly after his arrival in New England, Sir Richard led a small party of planters, including Rev. George Phillips, up the Charles River on the Arbella.
 They brought several servants and cattle on the trip to establish the Saltonstall Plantation at present day Watertown.
 On 30 July 1630, the group of about 40 men at the Saltonstall Plantation entered into a "liberal church covenant".
 He was soon appointed magistrate and justice of the peace.

 Despite a land grant of over 580 acres, Saltonstall decided to leave the colony because of the harsh winter.
 On 29 March 1631, Sir Richard and his family, less two sons, travelled to Boston where they lodged at Governor Winthrop's house.
 The next morning they set sail for England.